mostaphaelansari/COVID-19-Global-Dashboard-/README.md

 This interactive COVID-19 Global Dashboard is a comprehensive analytics platform built with Streamlit, providing real-time insights into the global COVID-19 pandemic.
 The dashboard offers a wide range of visualizations and data analysis tools to help users understand the spread and impact of COVID-19 across different regions and countries.

+## Live Demo

+The dashboard is deployed and accessible at: [https://pandemic.streamlit.app/](https://pandemic.streamlit.app/)

 ## Features

 - **Global Metrics**: Real-time display of confirmed cases, deaths, recoveries, and active cases.